Championship Live: Series 1

 For the first series the programme started an hour before throw-in and remained on air for an hour after the end of the game.
-Championship Live was broadcast for the first time on Sunday 1 June 2008.
-The programme was broadcast live from the Gaelic Grounds in Limerick and featured the Munster Hurling Championship quarter-final between Clare and Waterford.
-The other games broadcast during the first series were the Leinster Football Championship quarter-final between Dublin and Louth, both Leinster Football Championship semi-finals, the Leinster Hurling Championship final, the Connacht Football Championship final, the Ulster Football Championship final and one game each from the three rounds of the All-Ireland football qualifiers.
+Championship Live was broadcast for the first time on Sunday, 1 June 2008.
+The programme was broadcast live from the Gaelic Grounds in Limerick and featured the Munster Senior Hurling Championship quarter-final between Clare and Waterford.
+The other games broadcast during the first series were the Leinster Senior Football Championship quarter-final between Dublin and Louth, both Leinster Football Championship semi-finals, the Leinster Senior Hurling Championship final, the Connacht Senior Football Championship final, the Ulster Senior Football Championship final and one game each from the three rounds of the All-Ireland football qualifiers.

 Series 2

 The second series of Championship Live followed the same format as the first series.
 Once again TV3 had exclusive rights to ten championship games.
-The opening programme of the second series was broadcast on 7 June 2009 and featured coverage of the Munster Football Championship semi-final clash between Cork and Kerry.
+The opening programme of the second series was broadcast on 7 June 2009 and featured coverage of the Munster Senior Football Championship semi-final clash between Cork and Kerry.
 The other games covered live included one Munster Hurling Championship semi-final, one Leinster Senior Football Championship semi-final, the Munster Football Championship final, the Leinster Football Championship final, the Connacht Football Championship final and the Leinster Hurling Championship final.
-TV3 were also granted "first pick" rights to the last three rounds of the All-Ireland football qualifiers.
+TV3 were also granted "first pick" rights to the last three rounds of the All-Ireland football qualifying rounds.